List of Judge Dredd characters: Beeny

+First appearance: Judge Dredd Megazine vol. 3 issue 20 (1996).
+Created by John Wagner and Colin MacNeil.

-Beeny is the child of the two main characters who appeared in the first America story, America Jara and Bennett Beeny.
-She herself first appeared briefly in the sequel to that story, but her first main story was the third in the America trilogy, in which she took a lead role.
+America Beeny is the child of America Jara and Bennett Beeny, two main characters who appeared in the first America story.
+America Beeny appeared briefly in the second story, but her first main story was the third in the America trilogy, in which she took a lead role.

 In 2119 Beeny was enrolled as a cadet in the Academy of Law by her father just before his untimely death, and served well enough to qualify for the accelerated graduation program.
 In her tenth year, as with all tenth year cadets, she was required to plan and execute a criminal investigation on her own.
 Allowed to choose her supervisor, she chose to work with Judge Dredd.

 In 2130 she graduated to full judge at age 15.
 In late 2137 Beeny and Dredd investigated a Total War terrorist cell which had assassinated a member of the Council of Five, Mega-City One's highest legislative body.
 Following the arrest of the perpetrators, Dredd recommended that Beeny be appointed to the vacant Council seat, and Chief Judge Hershey agreed.
 She was briefly removed from the Council in early 2141, when the entire Council was dismissed by the new chief judge, Judge Logan.
 However, shortly afterwards Logan acknowledged that this had been a mistake, and he reinstated her.

 Castillo

+First appearance: 2000 AD #891 (1994).
+Created by John Wagner and Mark Harrison.

 Judge Laverne Castillo was a street judge who was taken off street duty when she froze in combat and allowed a fellow judge to be shot and seriously wounded.
 Transferred to administrative duties, she became the personal aide to Chief Judge McGruder and accompanied the Chief Judge on a diplomatic visit to the planet Hestia.
 When their spaceship crashed there, Castillo so impressed Judge Dredd that on their return home he recommended that she be transferred back to street duty.
 This time she excelled in her chosen role, and was Dredd's sidekick in a number of stories until she was murdered in 2123 by aliens after eight years on the force.

 During her time on Hestia, Castillo developed a secret and unrequited crush on Judge Dredd.
 Writer John Wagner never developed this theme any further with her character, but this idea was taken up again with the character Galen DeMarco and used to greater effect, with significant repercussions in the relevant stories.